Your Apple Watch cellular plan? That'll be $10 a month

-The new Apple Watch Series 3 can double as its very own wrist-phone, complete with LTE cellular data, for just $70 / £70 / AU$100 more upfront.
+The new Apple Watch Series 3 can double as its very own wrist phone, complete with LTE cellular data, for just $70, £70 or AU$100 more upfront.
 Apps, maps, streaming music and the ability to take calls from your own cell number, all without carrying your phone.

 Apple